idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

        id=power
        caption=Fast convergence of power distribution due to weak coupling.

-One noteworthy observation was that infrequent data communication between H.T. and NekRS may result in solution instability.
+One noteworthy observation was that infrequent data communication between H.T. and NekRS may result in solution oscillations.
-[bugs] shows that when H.T. is called 10 times less frequently (500:1 rather than 50:1 NekRS:H.T.), a large unphysical oscillation appears in the solution.
+[bugs] shows that when H.T. is called 10 times less frequently (500:1 rather than 50:1 NekRS:H.T.), a large unphysical fluctuation appears in the solution.
-Although only the duct heat flux is shown, other solutions also diverged.
+Although only the duct heat flux is shown, other solutions also deviate from expected results.
 This observation is consistent with the fact that the operator splitting method is first order accurate in time, and such an observation would occur with other codes selected for the fluid solve and the solid solve (i.e this effect is not specific to Cardinal or MOOSE).

 !media lfr/cardinal_7pin/bugs.png
        style=width:80%
        id=bugs
-       caption=Divergence (large oscillation) of solution (duct heat flux) caused by the infrequent data communication in the conjugate heat transfer with the operator splitting method.
+       caption=Unphysical pattern of solution (duct heat flux) caused by the infrequent data communication in the conjugate heat transfer with the operator splitting method.

 ### Verification of radial temperature profile and axial speed style=font-size:125%